EhabElbrolosy/Netflix_Dataset_Analysis/README.md

 4. Compare the count of movies to count of TV shows as a percentage.
 5. Calculate the count of titles, countries and categories listed in the dataset.
 6. Classify the categories according to their average duration.
 7. What are the percentage of movies rates?

+Tools used
+•	Excel for data cleaning using functions and power query
+•	Power BI for Visualization
+•	Adobe Photoshop for creating the background image

 Explore the interactive dashboard on power bi services: https://app.powerbi.com/groups/me/reports/80f576af-6dba-40ea-92f2-9c66a1612abf/8a86578e114ea13873a3?experience=power-bi